-Sale and Davys School is committed to ensuring the safety and wellbeing of all its Children and Young people.
+Sir James Knott Nursery School is committed to ensuring the safety and wellbeing of all its Children and Young people.
 Where the DSL has identified a child to be on the edge of social care support, or who would normally receive pastoral-type support in school, they should ensure that a robust communication plan is in place for that child or young person.
+Details of this plan must be recorded using the school internal reporting system, as should a record of contact made.